-SYSTEMATIC HELPING SKILLS PROGRAM DEVELOPMENT Developmental Training Outline\
+SYSTEMATIC HELPING SKILLS PROGRAM DEVELOPMENT

+Developmental Training Outline

-HELPER SKILLS HELPER BEHAVIOR State goal in behavioral terms You feelbecause you cannotand you want to State preferred course of action (PCA) .Your PCA is to dvelop a program towhich will enable you to reach your goal.
-Develop a preprogram list of needs First let's discuss the items and data you need before you can begin your programs.
+HELPER SKILLS HELPER BEHAVIOR State goal in behavioral terms (achievable, measurable, observable) You feelbecause you cannotand you want to State preferred course of action (PCA) Your PCA is to dvelop a program to which will enable you to reach your goal.
+Develop a preprogram list of needs (materials, physical, baseline data, etc.) First let's discuss the items and data you need before you can begin your programs.
 Operationalize the goal by determining the primary steps necessary to reach the goal and rank them in terms of complexity, difficulty, or chronological order.
-Let's divide your goal into several smaller goals so you will have a better chance to assess your progress and reach your goal.
-Develop a program of seconday steps for each primary step to achieve each primary goal.
+Develop a program of seconday stepsfor each primary step to achieve each primary goal.
 Now let's break down each primary step into the secondary steps necessary to assure you achieving them.
 Attach time units to each primary and secondary step.
 How much time do you think you need to achieve your first primary step.
 (Second?, third, total program).
 Develop check-steps of things needed before, during, and after each primary and secondary step.
-(Think and Do) .
-Let's look at each primary and secondary step and see what you must do before, during, . and after each step tp insure success in reaching your goal.
-Develop a hierarchy or reinforcement schedules for each secondary and primary step in the program. .
-What you need next are some rewards to give yourself upon the successful completion of each step.
-Draw a step chart ( ) to graphically display your program.
+(Think and Do) Develop a hierarchy or reinforcement schedules for each secondary and primary step in the program.
+Draw a step chart () to graphically display your program.
 Now you draw a step chart to help visually organize your systematic program.
 Adapted from R.R.
-Carkhuff, The Art of Program Development by Dr. Richard Smith and Frankin Truan, March 1975.
+Carkhuff, The Art of Prog and Frankin Truan, March 1975. ram Development by Dr. Richard Smith